-Policy and Resour Policy and Resources Committee Meeting Date 18 October 2023 Report Title Local Plan Review - Next Steps EMT Lead Emma Wiggins Director of Regeneration and Neighbourhoods SMT Lead Joanne Johnson Head of Regeneration, Economic Development and Property and Interim Head of Planning Lead Officer Jill Peet Planning Policy Manager Recommendations 1.
-Members are asked to consider the content of this report and to agree the preferred option for progressing with the Local Plan Review, as recommended by the Planning and Transportation Working Group - to defer a decision as to a timescale for the future stages of the Local Plan Review until such time as the national planning landscape is clearer, but independent of this process, to proceed to develop the evidence base regarding local development need and potential, with this process to be wholly reflective of local circumstance rather than central targets.
+Policy and Resour ces Committee Meeting Date 18 October 2023 Report Title Local Plan Review - Next Steps EMT Lead Emma Wiggins Director of Regeneration and Neighbourhoods SMT Lead Joanne Johnson Head of Regeneration, Economic Development and Property and Interim Head of Planning Lead Officer Jill Peet Planning Policy Manager Recommendation Planning Policy Manager 1.
+That Council defer a decision as to a timescale for the future stages of the Local Plan Review until such time as the national planning landscape is clearer, but independent of this process, proceed to develop the evidence base regarding local development need and potential, with this process to be wholly reflective of local circumstance rather than central targets.